apollographql/apollo-ios/docs/source/installation.md

 > No operations or fragments found to generate code for.

 If you don't have any `.graphql` files in your build tree, and you need to create at least `.graphql` file with a valid query.
+If you need to validate the structure of your query, please use [the GraphQL Formatter tool](http://toolbox.sangria-graphql.org/format).

 ## Adding the generated API file to your target